 We love our customers, so feel free to visit during normal business hours.

 2415 Washington Street, Bluefield, WV 24701, US

-Note: If you decide to give the vaccine, make sure it is the intranasal or oral form, that is, given as nose drops, not injected.
+Note: When giving the vaccine, make sure it is the intranasal or oral form, that is, given as nose drops, not injected.
 And give the vaccine at least 2 weeks before contact with other dogs, for the sake of both your dog and other dogs.

 “Canine respiratory disease complex (kennel cough) is not a vaccine-preventable disease and the vaccine should only be used to help manage the disease.”